Cypress Swamps Adventure

 Believe it or not, there are hardly any mosquitoes at these swamps and lakes.
 However, I would still recommend you to have bug repellent with you.

-For the next two nights we will live close to the lake in comfortable forest cabins.
-We can cook for ourselves (there are several different options such as: grilling, stove-top cooking, and of course the age old microwavable food) or within a 15 mile range from the cabin you can find a couple of restaurants and some grocery stores.
+For the next three nights we will live close to the lake in comfortable forest cabins.
+We can cook for ourselves (there are several different options such as: grilling, stove-top cooking, and of course the age old microwavable food) or within a 25 mile range from the cabin you can find a couple of restaurants and some grocery stores.

 In order to get perfect shots we need to be on the water and float between cypresses.
 You workshop tuition includes 2 person canoe so you will ride it with another participant.
 You can upgrade it to single ride (canoe or kayak) for an additional cost.